the-laughing-monkey/cicada-platform/README.md

 # Sub/IDs

-A crucial component to the privacy of the system is that it allows the creation of sub-IDs. **These sub-IDs (SIDs), linked to a HUID/SID, enable people to join or leave a group.** They could be an ID that marks you as a citizen or an employee or as one of the Nielson raters, or as a game player in a MMORP. **These sub-IDs also provide anonymization or unlinkability through blind signatures and/or zero-knowledge proofs.
+A crucial component to the privacy of the system is that it allows the creation of sub-IDs. **These sub-IDs (SIDs), linked to a HUID/SID, enable people to join or leave a group.** They could be an ID that marks you as a citizen or an employee or as one of the Nielson raters, or as a game player in an MMORPG. **These sub-IDs also provide anonymization or unlinkability through blind signatures and/or zero-knowledge proofs.
 The signature is a single piece of secret data that can prove that someone&#39;s primary ID is linked to the sub-ID without revealing the primary ID.
 The sub-IDs should also allow for RBAC (role-based access control) to personal data**.
 For example, a sub-ID may grant access to only a phone number, name, and email address but not an HUID or SSN.
 The sub-IDs can also be generated with zero privileges, allowing access to none of the user&#39;s information, but still allowing the user&#39;s identity to be verified via an embedded secret that can be verified via challenge response.
 So an application could demand that a user prove who they say they are and the client could then reveal that they know the secret information via a prompt, proving their identity but not revealing their PII.
 The system may also choose to use  [non-interactive zero-knowledge proofs (NIZK)](https://people.eecs.berkeley.edu/~sanjamg/mc/scribe/lec10.pdf), which prove ownership/identity without even having to prompt the user.

 **The system will also require single-use sub-IDs (SUSIDs).
 For example, to link an HUID to a NodeID (which IDs a client to the network) while simultaneously protecting the identity of the user and preventing that user from creating multiple nodes for themselves, we create a protocol for single use sub-IDs that, once generated, cannot be generated again without revoking the original HUID and banning the original NodeID on the network, rendering the client unusable. **A flag is set in the HUID blockchain that this single-purpose sub-ID slot is filled with a Boolean yes/no. If the flag is marked &quot;no,&quot; the program will not allow the creation of a new sub-ID.
 In the event of compromise, the sub-ID can be deleted and generated again.
 This sub-ID presents some serious design challenges and the authors may not have worked out all major attacks against it, but the general concept should allow for solving the unique ID + anonymity problem if all attacks are considered carefully and appropriate countermeasures are created from the beginning.